Languages of Honduras: Lenca

-Paya language
+Mangue language

-They call themselves "pech" which means "people," a term that is used to refer only to them; for the rest of the population they use the terms pech-akuá (the other people) or bulá that means ladino.
-Lehmann and Greenberg consider that the pech language comes from the chibcha, although some linguists consider it an isolated league.

-Miskitu ethnicity

-It is a Mesoamerican ethnic group that has its own language, which occupied part of the territory of Honduras and El Salvador since pre-Columbian times.

-In the time of the Spanish conquest only three lencas are named in the documents of that time: Mota, Entepica and Léppira.
+The Mangue language, also known as Chorotega, consisted of several dialects spoken in the region of Gulf of Fonseca by Chorotega natives.
+Mangue is closely related to the Chiapanec language spoken in Mexico, and is classified as belonging to the Oto-Manguean language family.

 Matagalpa language

 It is an extinct language of the Misumalpan languages that was the main language of the central highlands of the republic of Nicaragua and of the department of El Paraíso in The Republic of Honduras.

 In El Paraíso, it was called the language of the "Chatos" and "Sules" of that Honduran department.